Grenville Cross: Public prosecutions

 Cross was awarded the Silver Bauhinia Star (SBS) in the Hong Kong Special Administrative Region Establishment Day Honours List 2010.

 Thereafter, in the Hong Kong Special Administrative Region Honours List 2021, he was awarded the Gold Bauhinia Star (GBS).

 After relinquishing his post as DPP, Cross, who had previously declined a judgeship in the High Court, accepted a series of appointments, mostly law-related.On 22 October 2009, he was appointed special counsel to the Secretary for Justice.
 In the following years, he took on several academic and professional roles, including adjunct professor of law at the China University of Political Science and Law, honorary professor at the University of Hong Kong, and visiting professor at The Chinese University of Hong Kong.
 He is currently active in the International Association of Prosecutors, of which he is a Senator-for-Life, and chairs its Standing Committee on Prosecutors in Difficulty (having previously served as the vice-chairman of its Senate).
 Additionally, he serves as sentencing editor of Hong Kong Cases and Archbold Hong Kong.
 He is also an honorary consultant to the Child Protection Institute of Against Child Abuse, of which he has been the patron since 2018.

 On 26 October 2016, he was appointed as a visiting professor of law at Zhongnan University of Economics and Law in Wuhan.
 Two years later, on 3 April 2018, he became the Leave Means Leave Ambassador for Hong Kong and Macao.

-He joined the Council and Court of the University of Hong Kong on 1 December 2021.
-His leadership was further acknowledged on 8 April 2022, when he was appointed chairman of the university's Discrimination Complaints Committee and Staff Grievances Panel.
-His expertise was also sought in the political realm, as he was appointed to the 90-member advisory Presidium for John Lee Ka-chiu's campaign for HKSAR Chief Executive on 20 April 2022.
-Most recently, on 1 May 2023, he assumed the role of Advisor to The Wharf Group, reflecting his continued influence and involvement in both public and private sectors.
+Cross was appointed to the 90-member advisory Presidium for John Lee Ka-chiu's campaign for HKSAR Chief Executive on 20 April 2022.